TrebledJ/trebledj.github.io/content/posts/experiences/2022-09-21-hkust-robotics-team.md

 PID stands for proportional, integral, and derivative—rather mathy terms, and quite so, because that’s how PID controls are computed.

 But this post is supposed to be a reflection, so why am I blabbering about PID?
 It’s because there is another PID I’d like to draw attention to (and to the computer geeks, no, I don’t mean Process ID :P).
-I’m referring to personal improvement/development, ~~which is something I sort of made up, so don’t be surprised if searching “PID personal development” doesn’t yield any results.~~
+I’m referring to personal improvement/development, ~~which is something I sort of made up, so don’t be surprised if searching “PID personal development” doesn’t yield any results~~.

 Through the robotics team experience, one of my biggest areas of growth is in soft skills, in particular communication and mentoring.
 Communicating in a group project for a course almost always seems superficial and is usually short-term.

 {% alert "info" %}
+You would be forgiven to think, oh what makes it different from other team activities or group projects.
 In Robocon, it’s different.
-We’re stuck with our members for half a year.
+We’re stuck with our teammates for half a year—maybe more.
+There's lots of room for bondage and growth.
 It takes skill to decide when and how to reprimand someone, and patience to mentor.

 Communication between divisions is also important.
 The best way to kill a team is to minimise communication.
 Of course, communication needs to be effective and should be followed up with action.
 In the end, it’s about becoming better humans in society.
 {% endalert %}

 I’ve mentioned this in some other posts, but I am quite terrible when it comes to dealing with people.
 I’ve learned a great deal over the past couple years, and I’m still learning—it’s a process.